 McKenzie Steele Foster started bartending four years ago, but her primary hustle is acting.
 She found her side gig at one of the top cocktail bars in SLC, and she says the two jobs are analogous.
 “As an actor, you have to figure out what your ‘survival job’ is, the one that pays the bills in between jobs,” she says.
 “With bartending, I get to be creative in the same way as acting.
 A bartender is on stage.
 We play a role for our customers in curating an experience.”

-Click the image below to vote for Fruits of the Labor:
+Click the image below to vote for Fruits of My Labor:

 1.5 oz.
 Wahaka mezcal served in a copita with a sangrita back (below)

-Sangrita back: Roast peppers and mix in a blender with fresh ginger, pomegranate juice, grenadine, cricket salt and jalapeños.
+Sangrita back: Roast peppers and mix in a blender with fresh ginger, persimmon juice, cactus fruit juice, mint, Thai baseil and jalapeños.
 Rim the glass with cricket salt.

 Try it at Post Office Place